Hot Rod (2007 film)

 Hot Rod is a 2007 American comedy film directed by Akiva Schaffer (in his directorial debut) and written by Pam Brady.
-The film stars Andy Samberg as amateur stuntman Rod Kimble, whose stepfather, Frank (Ian McShane), continuously mocks and disrespects him.
+The film stars Andy Samberg (in his film debut) as amateur accident-prone stuntman Rod Kimble, whose stepfather, Frank (Ian McShane), continuously mocks and disrespects him.
 When Frank becomes ill, Rod raises money for his heart operation by executing his largest stunt yet.
 The film also stars Jorma Taccone, Sissy Spacek, Will Arnett, Danny McBride, Isla Fisher and Bill Hader.

 The film was initially drafted by Pam Brady (who retains full writing credit) as a vehicle for Saturday Night Live star Will Ferrell, but the project never commenced.
 Lorne Michaels convinced Paramount to let The Lonely Island, which was gaining fame for its work on SNL, take over the film.
 The group subsequently rewrote the movie with a heavy emphasis on offbeat surreal humor.
+Seth Meyers contributed in this rewriting process.
 It was shot in Vancouver in the summer of 2006.
 The score is by former Yes guitarist Trevor Rabin, and the soundtrack features several songs by the Swedish rock band Europe.

 Paramount Pictures released Hot Rod on August 3, 2007.
 It was a box-office failure, grossing only $14 million on a $25 million budget.
-As its producers predicted, it received mixed reviews, with critics criticizing the film's script and humor.
-It has become a popular cult film on home video.
+As its producers predicted, the film received mixed reviews, with criticism towards its script and humor.
+Since its release, Hot Rod has become a cult film.

 Plot

 Throughout his life, Rod Kimble has believed his dead father was a successful and respectable stuntman working for Evel Knievel.
 He aspires to follow in his father's footsteps and become a famous stuntman himself.
-Meanwhile, his stepfather, Frank, does not respect Rod as a man, often going out of his way to beat him in sparring sessions and mocking his stuntman dreams.
+Meanwhile, his stepfather, Frank, does not respect Rod as a man, often going out of his way to beat him in sparring sessions, mocking his stuntman dreams.
 Rod makes many attempts to land jumps with his Tomos moped, most of them unsuccessful.
 After another failed jump attempt at a public pool, he returns home and learns that Frank is in urgent need of a heart transplant that the family's health insurance will not cover.
 Angered at the thought of Frank dying without getting a chance to gain his respect, Rod runs into the woods to let out his fury and tumbles down a steep hill, where he sees an inspirational billboard and gets an idea.
 Rod quickly meets with his childhood friends Rico and Dave and his half-brother Kevin, and tells them he plans to jump over 15 school buses and use the proceeds to fund Frank's surgery.
 Later, Denise, his neighbor and love interest, joins his team.